chrdoe/chrdoe.github.io/README.md

-# Academic Pages

-This is a personal website for Christian Döhler.
-It is based on the template of Academic Pages.
-See more info at https://academicpages.github.io/
+This is a personal website for Christian Döhler (alternative spellings: Christian Doehler, Christian Dohler).
+The website presents my work as a linguist in the fields of language documentation and description, comparative linguistics, linguistic complexity, Papuan languages, multilingualism, face-to-face interaction, anthropology, and ethnobiology.